 An enlarged prostate may cause difficulty with urination such as a weak stream or the need to urinate often during the day or at night.
 This can be treated by medications or by different types of surgery.
 One main type of surgery is called transurethral resection of the prostate.
 This involves going inside the urethra through the penis and removing prostate tissue.
 Prostatic arterial embolization is another form of treatment that works by stopping blood flow to parts of the prostate.
 We did this study to compare how prostatic arterial embolization compares to transurethral resection of the prostate and other procedures used in men with an enlarged prostate.

 We found eight studies that compared prostatic arterial embolization to transurethral resection of the prostate.
 In six of eight studies, so-called randomized trials, chance decided which group people were in.
 In the other two studies, the men themselves and their doctors decided.
-We also included one study that compared prostatic arterial embolization to a sham procedure (men were made to believe that they received treatment, but in reality, they did not).
-We found no evidence comparing prostatic arterial embolization to other treatments than TURP.
+We also included one study that compared prostatic arterial embolization to a sham procedure (men were made to believe that they had received treatment, but in reality, they did not).
+We found no evidence comparing prostatic arterial embolization to treatments other than transurethral resection of the prostate.

 Prostatic arterial embolization compared to transurethral resection of the prostate